Connect with others who understand.

 4 Foods To Eat With CLL

 Closely related to small lymphocytic lymphoma (SLL), CLL can make you feel limited in what you can do and eat.
-However, focusing on good things you can add to your diet (rather than the foods to cut back on) can help encourage you to try new things you may really enjoy.
+However, focusing on good foods you can add to your diet (rather than those to cut back on) can help encourage you to try new things you may enjoy.

 1. A Colorful Array of Fruits and Vegetables